DavisWeaver/crosstalkr/README.md

 ## PPI ingestion and customization

+Crosstalkr allows direct access to the STRINGDB and Biogrid PPI resources.
+Thanks to integration with stringdb, users can evaluate biological networks from 1540 different species.
+For a list of supported species - just call:

+```
+crosstalkr::supported_species()
+```

+Users can also take the intersection or union of the stringdb and biogrid PPIs.

 ## Graph Filtering Methods

+Crosstalkr faciliates graph reduction based on node value ranks.
+Node values can be provided by the user (as in `gfilter.value`).
+Users can also specify any method found in the `igraph` package that generates node values (i.e. `igraph::degree` or `igraph::betweenness`).
-Crosstalkr provides a general implementation of a random-walk with restarts on graph structured data.
+We also provide a custom method for node ranking that we developed in our lab, termed network potential (`gfilter.np`) Crosstalkr provides a general implementation of a random-walk with restarts on graph structured data.
 We also provide user-friendly implementations of the common use-case of using random-walk with restarts to identify subnetworks of biological protein-protein interaction databases.
 Given a user-defined set of seed proteins, the main `compute_crosstalk` function will compute affinity scores for all other proteins in the network.
 It will then compute a null distribution using a permutation test and compare the computed affinity scores to the null distribution to identify proteins with a statistically significant association to the user-defined seed-proteins.
-Thanks to integration with stringdb, users can evaluate biological networks from 1540 different species.
-For a list of supported species - just call:

 ## Node ranking via in-silico repression

+In silico repression is implemented by the `node_repression` function.
+Users must specify a state function that scores nodes.
+Each node in `v_rm`, will be systematically removed from the network.
+The provide state function will be applied to re-calculate network state and then the difference in total state value (sum of all nodes) will be computed.

+See https://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1008755 for more details on in-silico repression.

 ## Other functionality

-```
-crosstalkr::supported_species()
-```

 # Use